🦊

 Brazil and Argentina together export roughly 60% of the world's soybeans, creating a two-season global market.
 Brazil plants October–December, harvests January–April; Argentina's critical pod-fill window is November–March.
 La Niña years bring dry conditions to Argentina and can subtract 5–15 million metric tons from global supply, sharply supporting US prices.
 Record Brazilian crops create export competition that pressures US basis from February through May.

-❓ Soybean Futures — Common Questions
+❓ Soybean Prices — Common Questions

 The live price above shows the CBOT front-month soybean futures contract (ZS), refreshed every 30 minutes.
 The "Today's Market Read" block synthesizes price position, corn/bean ratio signal, estimated crush margin, and seasonal context — updated with every price refresh.
 The live crush spread calculation is one of the only free implementations of this signal on the web.